What We Do

 Strengthening Mental Resilience

-Prof. Harmon presented the first results on how user experience design in the Betwixt app may help individuals strengthen their mental resilience at 2021 interactive narrative and human-computer interaction venues.
+Prof. Harmon presented the first results on how user experience design in the Betwixt app may help individuals strengthen their mental resilience to CHI and interactive narrative audiences.
 Jigyasa Subedi ’22 studied this work as well as connections to upcoming research questions, gaining experience in state-of-the-art human-computer interaction and natural language processing techniques.

 Virtual Reality Accessibility